braze-inc/braze-docs/_docs/_api/use_cases.md

 {% enddetails %}

-After reviewing this template information, you can also use the `/templates/email/update` endpoint to update the email template via API.
-You’ll see the edits reflected in the Braze dashboard.
+After reviewing this template information, WorkFriends can also use the [`/templates/email/update` endpoint]({{site.baseurl}}/api/endpoints/templates/email_templates/post_update_email_template/) to update the email template via API.
+The email template in the Braze dashboard will reflect these edits.